 But this trick does not always work, as a recent Florida appeals court decision illustrates.
 The victim in this case is a deaf woman who suffers from bipolar disorder.
 Her aunt had her admitted to a school and residential treatment facility that specializes in deaf and hearing-impaired individuals.

 A psychiatrist employed by the facility authorized the use of Therapeutic Aggression Control Techniques (TACT) as part of the victim’s plan of care.
 This is basically a form of physical restraint used against a patient.
 Although the facility had a number of nurses, non-medical staff were also trained in the use of TACT.

 One day in 2008, the victim was having an episode and began throwing rocks at windows within the facility.
 A nurse at the scene decided to employ TACT to restrain the victim.
 At one point, the victim wrapped her leg around the nurse, causing both of them to fall.
 The victim suffered serious injuries as a result of the botched TACT attempt, to the point where she required an above-the-knee amputation of her right leg.

-Get Help from a Florida Medical Malpractice Attorney
+Get Help from a Florida Medical Negligence Attorney

 Large institutions will often employ every legal trick in the book to try and avoid liability for negligence (or medical negligence).
 That is why, if you or a loved one has been injured due to someone else’s negligent conduct, it is important you work with an experienced Clearwater medical negligence attorney who understands the law and will stand up for your rights.
 Contact the Law Office of Paul B. Genet, P.A. at (727) 538-8865 if you need to speak with someone about your case right away.